sultan99/holycow/README.md

 - The state hooks can be used outside of the React tree.
 - Greedy rendering.
 Only updated values trigger component rendering.
 - Computed values with caching and hook nesting.
-- Actions, setter, and selectors.
+- Asynchronous actions.
 - Subscription to the state changes.
+- Event-driven architecture support.
 - Friendly with functional programming.
 - Strongly typed with TypeScript.